Motril

 What to do in Motril

-The beaches of Motril belong to the Costa Tropical and are very popular with visitors to Andalusia.
+The beaches of Motril belong to the Costa Tropical and are very popular among Andalusian visitors.
 Near the beaches, there are many bars and restaurants, where you can enjoy a meal or a drink after swimming.
-Also, there are the Moriscos Golf Club and diving schools for those who want to be more active in their vacations.
+For those seeking an active escape, the Los Moriscos Club de Golf and diving schools stand ready to enhance the vacation experience.

-In Motril, gastronomy will be the protagonist of your vacation and you’ll have the opportunity to try original dishes and local products.
+Finally, gastronomy will be the protagonist of your vacation in Motril and you’ll have the opportunity to try original dishes and local delicacies.

 Beaches in Motril